dattasaurabh82/EI_ESP32_CAM_SERVER/README.md

    arduino-cli core update-index
    ```

 4. Install `mklittlefs`.
-This is used to produce a packed binary of all the front-end files that can be flashed later.
-NOte: if suing the Arduino IDE, then we use a IDE plugin.
+This is used to produce a packed binary of all the front-end files that can be flashed later. __Note__: if using the Arduino IDE, then we use a IDE plugin.
 Check it our 👉🏼 [file upload instructions](#file-upload---for-frontend) for more details.
    <br><br>

    > Prerequisite for this step: Make sure you have cmake, build essentials etc. ready and configured.